isa-group/elastic-smart-contracts/docs/setup.md

     ```
     or leave that line uncommented and place the bin folder in elastic-smart-contracts/bin, this line will cause the scripts to always point to the binaries placed at elastic-smart-contracts, regardless of being in a new terminal.
 This is the recommended setup.

-    (bin is already in the .gitignore file but you should be careful not to upload the uncommented line of network.sh)
+    (bin is already in the .gitignore file but you should be careful not to upload the commented line of init.sh if you commented it)

 9. Go to **elastic-smart-contracts/esc/** and run the following command, do the same for **elastic-smart-contracts/esc/chaincode**, **elastic-smart-contracts/esc_core/** and **elastic-smart-contracts/network/connection**:
 ```